-The Compensation Committee ("Committee") believes that our executive management team seizes earlymover opportunities to add new plays to our portfolio and has demonstrated the ability to develop such plays successfully.
-We are constantly refining our proprietary drilling and completion technology and processes to lower costs and improve well productivity.
-Under the leadership of our executive management team, EOG has protected shareholder value by continuing to focus on effective deployment of capital to deliver the highest returns in a low-price environment.
-The following are key highlights of our achievements in 2016:
+The Compensation Committee ("Committee") believes that our executive management team has established and exemplified a unique culture that has firmly established EOG as the leader in domestic oil and gas exploration and production.
+In particular, our shift in focus to "premium" wells has further established EOG as the industry leader in generating returns.
+We constantly refine our proprietary drilling and completion technology and processes to lower costs and improve well productivity.
+Under the leadership of our executive management team, EOG has enhanced shareholder value by continuing to focus on effective deployment of capital to deliver the highest returns in any price environment.
+The following are key highlights of our achievements in 2017:

-- Shifted focus to drilling "premium" wells, requiring at least a 30% direct after-tax rate of return\ at a \$40/Bbl crude oil price and \$2.50/Mcf natural gas price. - Improved well productivity by applying advanced, high-density completions and precision targeting techniques. - Continued to enhance operating efficiencies by driving sustainable cost reductions across all areas. - Added significant new "premium" quality resource potential. - Maintained a strong balance sheet, ending the year with a net debt-to-total capitalization ratio\ of 28%. - Continued to achieve outstanding performance from the Eagle Ford, Delaware Basin and Bakken. - Completed the acquisition of Yates Petroleum Corporation and related entities and assets (the "Yates Transaction"), the largest such transaction in EOG's history. - Closed over \$1.1 billion in property sales.
+- Continued our focus on "premium" wells, requiring at least a 30% direct after-tax rate of return at a \$40/Bbl crude oil price and \$2.50/Mcf natural gas price. - Improved productivity and capital efficiency, where over 80% of our completed wells in 2017 met the "premium" standard. - Returned to positive net income and positive return on capital employed ("ROCE") as the percentage of premium wells increased. - Delivered production growth of 9% while spending within discretionary cash flow after dividends. - Added significant new "premium" quality resource potential. - Maintained a strong balance sheet, ending the year with a net debt-to-total capitalization ratio of 25%.